 Great not only for pumpkin pie (of course), but perfect for pumpkin dishes, in coffee or tea, or on hot cereal.

-This is a great mild, kid-friendly curry that tastes amazing in this Pakistani Kima.
+This is a great mild, kid-friendly curry that tastes amazing in this Pakistani Kima and on so many other dishes.

-There are loads of uses in the post including a really special one–popcorn!
+There are loads of uses in the post including a really special one–Herbes de Provence Popcorn!

-Great on so many kinds of foods and it's a main ingredient in this Vegetable Broth Mix.
+Great on so many kinds of foods and it's a main ingredient in this delicious and useful Vegetable Broth Mix.

 Great in any recipe calling for broth, and in a pinch can be used as a sub for chicken or beef broth as well.